NicoElNino / Shutterstock.com

 Research shows that index funds generally outperform managed funds while charging lower fees.

 5. Keep fees low

 pathdoc / Shutterstock.com

 Say you have a 401(k) with a current balance of $25,000.
-Over the next 35 years, you earn an average return of 7 percent on that balance.
-Even if you didn’t contribute another penny to your account during those 35 years, here’s how much money you’d have if your account fees were 0.5 percent, compared with if they were 1.5 percent:
+And over the next 35 years, you earn an average return of 7 percent on that balance.
+Even if you don’t contribute another penny to your account during those 35 years, here’s how much money you’d have if your account fees were 0.5 percent, compared with if they were 1.5 percent:

 |Beginning balance||Annual return||Fees||Balance in 35 years|

 So, the higher fees cost you an additional $64,000 over 35 years.

 You can do better with index funds — again, one of their big advantages is that they tend to be cheaper than actively managed funds.

 It can be scary to see your savings plummet in value in a market downturn.
 Often, the impulse is to pull your money out of the stock market and stay out, as many investors did during the Great Recession.